When you navigate to the Home page of your Chargebee site, the bar on top displays the following key metrics at a quick glance:

 If you are on the Classic dashboard the New Billing is defined as:The total value of first-time recurring invoices generated during the period.

 Reported based on Invoice date.
-Taxes are included.
+Taxes are excluded.
 Voided invoices are not included.
 Pending invoices are not included.

 This chart displays the total value of payments received during the period.
 Reported based on the payment transaction date.
 Only successful payments are included.
 Refunds, if any, are NOT factored in for this calculation.